Cycling-On this day... Born April 18, 1990, Dutch cyclist Anna van der Breggen

 It earned the Boels Dolmans rider the nickname 'Queen of the Ardennes'.

-"I didn't expect all that when I started cycling at the age of seven," Van Der Breggen says.
+"I didn't expect all that when I started cycling at the age of seven," Van Der Breggen said.

 "When I was that young I often went along to my brothers' training riders and races.
 After having ridden a couple of races myself, I was sold.